venice1200/MiSTer_i2c2oled/README.md

 ### What is needed
 * The DE10-Nano Board
-* An SSD1306 OLED Display with i2c Interface
+* A SSD1306 or SSD1309 OLED Display with i2c Interface
 * An i2c breakout (RTC Boards or IOBoards from Antonio Villena with builtin OLED's)
-  The i2c/SPI Header of the official RTC 1.3 Board has no Power Pin, only Data and GND if I am right.
+  The i2c/SPI Header of the official RTC 1.3 Board has ~no~ a tiny Power Pin.
-  Means you have to get the 3.3v Power from another Pin on the Board.
+  ~Means you have to get the 3.3v Power from another Pin on the Board.~
   See [Connection Scheme RTC v1.3](https://misterfpga.org/viewtopic.php?p=26036#p26036) for some details.
   I was sponsored by Antonio Villena with his RTC which has solder Pins for i2c and 3.3v Power.